maxime-esa/asn1scc/README.md

 1. Install the [Mono MDK](http://www.mono-project.com).

-2. Execute ASN1SCC's `./build.sh` - and the compiler will be built.
+2. Execute `make` - and the compiler will be built.

 ## Under Linux